AODocs-Dev/api-documentation/src/Guides/60-Best practices/10-HTTP status codes and error scenarios.md

 ```

-To fix this error, check the ```message``` field for the "incorrect" parameter in question (in this case "`Library with id `'OtbBk68GAm0ATEy8P8'"), and verify its ID is correct.
+To fix this error, check the ```message``` field for the "incorrect" parameter in question (in this case "Library with id `'OtbBk68GAm0ATEy8P8'"), and verify its ID is correct.

 ### Resource not found

-If your mandatory parameter is correct, but the resource has moved or doesn't exist, you might get the following error:
+If your mandatory parameter is correct, but the resource doesn't exist, you might get the following error:

 ```